It's important to always be prepared for floods in the Hawkesbury-Nepean Valley - floods can happen anytime.

 Even relatively new infrastructure can be affected by large floods.
 The Jim Anderson bridge at Windsor would be cut in a flood with a 55% chance of occurring in an 80-year lifetime (1 in 100 chance per year flood).

 Once you know your best routes, have a conversation with friends or relatives to organise a place to go to.
-Remember, as each flood can be different, it’s important to follow evacuation orders when they are given.
+Remember, as each flood can be different, it’s important to follow an Evacuate Now - Emergency Warning when it is given.

 More than 150 new flood evacuation signs have been installed across the Hawkesbury-Nepean Valley to guide drivers.
 There are several different types of signs, including a number of folded signs designed to be opened during a flood emergency to provide extra direction for drivers.